Fee: There will be no fee to take part in this workshop, due to the generosity of event hosts Good Life Networks

-Darcy is an educator, consultant, human service evaluator, and advocate on behalf of people who are societally devalued.
+About the Presenter, Darcy Elks: Darcy is an educator, consultant, and advocate on behalf of people who are societally devalued.
 Darcy is also a parent of 3 children one of whom has an intellectual disability.
 Darcy has traveled internationally for 35 years and has worked with many different groups of people, including persons who have themselves been marginalized by society, family members, professionals from different disciplines such as teachers, psychologists, social workers, members of faith communities, and human service providers from a number of fields (intellectual disability, mental health, and aging).

 The focus of Darcy’s work is to encourage development of vision, attitudes, structures, and actions that promote social value and inclusion for people who have disabilities and other people who have been devalued and excluded.
 Darcy is passionate about the vision and work of creating inclusive communities: communities where we are all welcome and where we can each use our gifts for the good of one another.

 Darcy's thinking and work has been very influenced by her daughter Mary's life experiences and her presentations reflect both personal and professional perspectives.
 As well, Darcy was fortunate to work with Dr. Wolf Wolfensberger who is the creator of Social Role Valorization (SRV), and ideas from SRV are woven throughout her work.